 Mind-reality equivalences are solipsistic.
 Only one's own mind is sure to exist.
 They risk conflating a mind that can conceive of reality with a reality that is mind.
 (Or conflating a consciousness that conceives of reality with a reality that is consciousness.)
-Further aggravating the problem, a critic of M-R equivalence will likely then conflate reality and logical or experimental proof.
+Further aggravating the problem, a modern (ineffective) critic of M-R equivalence will likely then conflate reality with logical or experimental proof.
 In that case, they dismiss mind- or consciousness-based reality arguments as groundless and anti-realist, establishing the scientifically rigid false equivalence between reality and proof.

 While critics are of course free to level such arguments but are unlikely to convince.
 From the perspective of mind- or consciousness-centric logicians, such an equivalence grants a transcendent quality to their own logic.
 Those who dismiss their logic can be dismissed because they are in denial of ultimate reality.
 And we get absolutely nowhere.

 Both perspectives are workarounds to the theoretical physics and cosmology mess generously referred to as reality ‘science.’
 Rather than admit it’s a mess, people continue to fuel these disputes by letting themselves be forced to choose a position between whether or not a coherent and fathomable physical basis for reality exists or not.